Murder of Arlis Perry

-Arlis Kay Perry (née Dykema); February 22, 1955 – October 12, 1974) was a 19-year-old American newlywed who was murdered inside Stanford Memorial Church, within the grounds of Stanford University in California, on October 12, 1974.
+Arlis Kay Perry (née Dykema; February 22, 1955 – October 12, 1974) was a 19-year-old American newlywed who was murdered inside Stanford Memorial Church, within the grounds of Stanford University in California, on October 12, 1974.

 The murder went unsolved for more than forty years before police named Stephen Blake Crawford as the perpetrator following DNA profiling in 2018.
-Crawford, a security guard at Stanford who reportedly discovered the body, died by suicide before he could be arrested.
+Crawford, a security guard at Stanford who reportedly discovered the body, killed himself before he could be arrested.

 Background

 Arlis Kay Dykema grew up in Bismarck, North Dakota, where she and Bruce D. Perry were high-school sweethearts.
 In August 1974, six weeks before her death, Arlis moved to the Stanford University campus with her husband, who was a sophomore pre-med student.
 At the time of her murder, Arlis had been working as a receptionist at a local law firm.

 Murder

 Around 11:30 p.m. the night of October 12, 1974, the Perrys had an argument about their car's tire pressure.
 Perry told her husband that she wanted to pray alone inside the Stanford Memorial Church, and they parted.
 Bruce became concerned when his wife had not returned home by 3:00 a.m. and called the Stanford police to report her missing.
 However, officers from the Santa Clara County Sheriff's Office went to the church and reported all the outer doors were locked.

 Campus security guard Stephen Crawford, a former Stanford police officer, claimed to have found Perry's body around 5:45 a.m.
 October 13, in the church's east transept, near the altar.
 She was found face-up with her hands folded across her chest.
 An ice pick was sticking out of the back of her head, though the handle had broken off and was missing.
 There were also signs of strangulation.
 Police reported that Perry was naked from the waist down.
 A three-foot (1 meter) long altar candle was inserted in her vagina, and another placed between her breasts.
 Her jeans had been arranged across her legs in a diamond pattern.